 B.2 Shorter to Mid-Term Broader-Market Indicators

-(17) Exchange Volume (Shorter to intermediate term use)
+(17) Exchange Volume (Short- to Intermediate-Term Use)

 (18) Upside/Downside Volume Oscillator

-The oscillator is based on a plus/minus volume ratio by combining upside and downside volume.
+This oscillator is based on a plus/minus volume ratio by combining upside and downside volume.

-(19) Up/Down Volume Oscillator (1O-Day)
+(19) Up/Down Volume Oscillator (10-Day)

-• Confirms price trends and shows trend divergences
+• Confirms price trends and highlights divergences

 B3.
 Longer-Term Broader-Market Indicators